osg-htc/research-facilitation/docs/documentation/jupyterlab.md

 To log out of your session, go to the top left corner of the JupterLab interface and click the "File" tab.
 Under this tab, click "Log Out".

 # Get Help
-For questions or to recieve help with launching JupyterLab, [contact a Research Computing Facilitator](support@osgconnect.net)
+For questions or to receive help with launching JupyterLab, [contact a Research Computing Facilitator](support@osgconnect.net)